Where my thinking is right now

 - The adversarial testing repo is the answer to "but how do you know the AI is any good?" applied to thought leadership itself.
 The rubrics and test results are a new kind of intellectual artifact.

-- The AI-makes-you-slower fallacy: bad AI does make you slower (checking output, debugging errors, trust overhead).
+- The AI-makes-you-slower fallacy: bad AI does make you slower.
 But that's the adoption curve, not the ceiling.
 Once AI is good enough that you trust it, speed advantage is enormous.
-Same pattern will play out in knowledge work—the gap between Level 2 and Level 4 in the five levels framework.
+Same pattern will play out in knowledge work.

 - "Secure the work, not the worker."
 If AI does the work, governance shifts from managing people to managing work product and data flows.

 - The reverse consumerization: what if AI jumps from work to personal life?
-Everyone talks about personal AI bleeding into work.
-But what about the opposite?
-You use AI tools at your job, you get used to it, then your personal life feels cognitively unaugmented.
+You use AI tools at your job, get used to it, then your personal life feels cognitively unaugmented.
+How do you avoid that?
+Or should you?

 - Plugin ownership: if you build a personal skill/plugin on your own time, who owns it when you use it at work?
 Same question as NIL but more granular.